DianeCho/shopping-list-node-capstone/README.md

 # Shopping List Node Capstone
-The purpose of this app is to find a recipe and create a shopping list
+The purpose of this app is to find a recipe using Yummly's API to retrieve delicious recipes that users can create a shopping list

 # MVP workflow
-* Intro screen.
+* Introduction screen.
-* --> Explains app
+* --> Explanation of the application
-* ----> Click to continue.
+* ----> Click to Enter
-* ------> Search screen, user searches for recipe.
+* ------> login to page to enter to the site.
-* --------> Select a recipe
+* --------> Search for recipes
-* --------> Search again or quit.
+* --------> select recipes.
-* ----------> Assign recipe to day.
+* ----------> Add to favorites to return later.
-* Screen displays aggregate shopping list.
+* Screen displays shopping list.
-* --> User can remove items that they already have.
+* --> User can edit the shopping list.
 * ----> Click to continue.
 * ------> Final shopping list.
-* --------> User can delete items as they add to their basket.
+* --------> User can print the shopping list
-* ----------> Displays page with links to recipes.
-User can delete list.
+* ----------> User can add shopping list to favorites.

 # User Stories
 * As a user I want to quickly understand the purpose of the site in order to use it to create a shopping list.